redhat-partner-tech/automated-smart-management/collections/ansible_collections/amazon/aws/CONTRIBUTING.md

 to be promoted and migrated into `amazon.aws`.

 ## Submitting Issues
-All software has bugs, and the `amazon.aws` collection is no exception.
-When you find a bug, you can help tremendously by [telling us about it](https://github.com/ansible-collections/amazon.aws/issues/new/choose).
+All software has bugs, and the `community.aws` collection is no exception.
+When you find a bug, you can help tremendously by [telling us about it](https://github.com/ansible-collections/community.aws/issues/new/choose).

 If you should discover that the bug you're trying to file already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that